Jeb Bush: Veto of high-speed rail and other vetoes

 Bush often used the line-item veto to limit state spending.
 He exercised his veto to stop other legislation as well (such as a bill about "parenting coordinators").

 In 1995, the Florida state legislature created the High-Speed Rail Authority (HSRA) and came up with a public-private partnership model.
 Government would build the system leveraging state dollars with federal funds and tax-free bonding.
-The private sector was to invest money in the project, help design and build the network, and be given the franchise to operate the trains (known as design-build-maintain-operate, or DBOM).
+The private sector was to invest money in the project, help design and build the network, and be given the franchise to operate the trains (known as design-build-operate-maintain, or DBOM).
 Trains would be privately owned, similar to how the airline industry operates in a publicly financed airport.

 The rail system and its planning was estimated to cost $7–$8 billion.
 The Florida HSRA and the Florida Department of Transportation (FDOT) reached an agreement with a consortium that included the Fluor Corporation and Bombardier Transportation.
 The consortium agreed to invest $300 million and utilize the DBOM functionality.
 The state of Florida would float state bonds, and FDOT would commit $70 million annually (increasing three percent yearly to account for inflation) to service the bonds for the next thirty years.
 Federal monies would pay for the interest on the bonds, and the state monies would satisfy the principal.
 When the high-speed railroad was running, operating surpluses would also be applied to the debt.

 The high-speed rail project nearly came to fruition until Bush became governor in 1999 and ended the project his second day in office, stating that the venture posed too much risk and cost for Florida taxpayers.
 State legislators reacted by adding the project on the 2000 ballot as a constitutional amendment which was ultimately passed by voters.
 The amendment directed Bush and legislature to start building the railroad system by 2003.
 Bush vetoed funding for both the project and the board, and led a high-profile campaign to repeal the constitutional requirement that mandated the construction of the high-speed system.
 Voters repealed the constitutional amendment.
 Many who voted believed they were supporting the train, though in fact a "yes" vote was to approve the repeal.

 FDOT spokesperson Nazih Haddah commented that "the rhetoric was inflammatory and misleading.
 It was really exaggerating tactics that were used to defeat this.
 The financing and the project were sound.
 It really squandered a great opportunity for this state."
 Other public officials stated that Bush's underhanded tactics were emblematic of his willingness to protect moneyed interests – including developers, energy producers and highway builders – who opposed a shift toward mass transit and helped fund the repeal effort.
 "It's that arrogance of kind of the 1%," said Orlando transportation engineer Ian Lockwood.